tmdomingues/private-hospital/README.md

    vacation, sick, etc...)

 ## How to run locally:
-1. The application requires maven and Java 11 to be installed (and set as JAVA_HOME).
+1. The application requires [Java11](https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_osx-x64_bin.tar.gz) to be installed (and also set as JAVA_HOME).
 In the root of the project execute: *./mvnw clean package*

 2. The application also requires docker to be installed locally.
 Also on the root of the project start up docker-compose with *docker-compose up --build -d*.